sethmenghi/boolean-forest/README.md

  The sources of any images used or URLs for code sources are listed at the top of each class file they are used in.

+####Internet usage:
+Included is a html and jnlp file that run in firefox on Julie's computer.